lowRISC/sonata-system/capability_modification_reference_guide.md

 ## CClearTag
 This instruction clears the tag of a capability.
 ## CIncAddr
+The `CIncAddr` instruction increments the address of a capability `cap` by a signed integer.
+To ensure that the resulting address remains with the bounds of the capability, the test firstly calculates the maximum value by which the address of `cap` can be incremented and remain valid.
-This instruction takes a capability `cap` and a random  integer register `rs2`.
-The tests maximum value by which it can increment the capability and be left with a tagged capability.
-This is $cap.top - cap.addr$. `rs2` is then used to generate a random integer that is below the maximum value by which the capability's address can be incremented.
+This is $cap.top - cap.addr$.
+A random integer `rand` is then used to generate an integer that is below the maximum value by which the capability's address can be safely incremented.
 ### Pseudocode
 ```
 max_increment = cap.top - cap.addr          // The maximum value by which the address can be incremented
 if max_increment > 0:                       // if max_increment is 0 then no increment is possible and the instruction is not run
-    increment = rand_val % max_increment    // Use rand_val to generate a random number below max_increment
+    increment = rand % max_increment        // Use rand to generate a random number below max_increment
     cap.addr += increment                   // run CIncAddr
 ```
 ### Assembly